Microtonal, just intonation, electronic music software Microtonal, just intonation, electronic music software

 31-et in standard meantone staff-notation

-Below is a tabulation of approximate cents values for 31-edo, arranged in descending scalar order:
+Below is a tabulation of approximate and exact cents values for 31-edo, arranged in descending scalar order:

 31-edo